santoshx/openenclave/docs/GettingStartedDocs/Contributors/WindowsSGX1FLCGettingStarted.md

 https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs)
 Normally this is accessible under the `Visual Studio 2017` folder in the Start Menu.
 To build, first create a build directory ("build" in the example below) and change directory into it.
-Then run `cmake` to configure the build and generate the Makefiles, and then build by running `ninja'.
+Then run `cmake` to configure the build and generate the Makefiles, and then build by running `ninja`.

 To build debug enclaves
 ```cmd